The first priority of the Government of Canada is to protect the safety and security of Canadians both at home and abroad.

 National Security News Releases

-Government of Canada launches public consultations on a Foreign Influence Transparency Registry in Canada
+Government of Canada launches consultation on legislative amendments to counter foreign interference in Canada

 National Security Publications and Reports

 - Canada Centre 2023 Conference on Countering Radicalization to Violence: What to Measure, How to Prevent

 - What We Heard Report: Consulting Canadians on the merits of a Foreign Influence Transparency Registry

 - Enhancing measures to counter foreign interference: Whether to amend the Canadian Security Intelligence Service Act